Kira2/parse-server-mailjet-adapter/README.md

 });
 ```

 As you see, you can directly use the default email text written by parse-server.
-To do this, just not provide **templateId**.
+To do this, just not provide **passwordResetTemplateId**.
 In this case, **apiErrorEmail** is not used and can be ommitted too.

-#### Use template for the request password email
+#### Use a template for the request password email

 If you want to use a template, just add the **passwordResetTemplateId** option with the ID of the template into your Mailjet account, and do not forget to use the variables **appName** and **link** into it: **{{var:appName}}** and **{{var:link}}**.
 These variables are set with the value of your application name and the link to reset the password.